Should You Get It?

 After installing the cooler, we conduct a 60-minute stress test for the first time.
 Following this, the PC is powered down for a minimum of 15 minutes to allow for optimal thermal paste bonding—utilizing Noctua NT-H1 for standardization.
 Actual testing is then performed, noting that cure times vary among thermal pastes.

 Delta temperatures (average of all cores’ max temps minus ambient temp) are reported on graphs.
 Testing occurs on an open-air bench system; temperatures may rise inside a chassis, dependent on airflow.
 Variability in results is expected due to factors like mounting pressure, thermal paste application, ambient temperature, and silicon differences

 Let’s take a look at the results.

-We have seen some impressive performance from the ARCTIC FREEZER 34 eSPORTS DUO.
-During our PWM auto controlled testing, the fans were spinning in the range of 1600 RPM and so.
+We have seen some impressive performances from the Arctic Freezer 34 eSports Duo.
+During our PWM auto-controlled testing, the fans were spinning in the range of 1600 RPM.
 They reached a maximum of 1950 RPM depending upon the range.

 The PWM function of these fans is effectively utilized as there is 1.3°C difference between both runs which can be in the margin of error.
 On 100% PWM cycle one fan was spinning at 2119 RPM.
 The other fan was spinning at 1989 RPM which is approximately 5% less than the advertised speed of 2100 RPM.